FDio/vpp/src/plugins/acl/acl_hash_lookup_doc.md

-*hash_ace_info_t* structures - each of the members of that array corresponding to one of the rules (ACEs) in the original ACL, for this they have a pair of *(acl_index, ace_index)* to keep track, predominantly for the debugging.
+*hash_ace_info_t* structures - each of the members of that array corresponding to one of the rules (ACEs) in the original ACL, for this they have a pair of *(acl_index, ace_index)* to keep track, predominantly for debugging.

-Why do we need a whole separate structure, and are not adding new fields to the existing rile structure ?
+Why do we need a whole separate structure, and are not adding new fields to the existing rule structure?
 First, encapsulation, to minimize the pollution of the main ACL code with the hash-based lookup artifacts.
 Second, one rule may correspond to more than one "hash-based" ACE.
 In fact, most of the rules do correspond to two of those.
 Why ?

 Consider that the current ACL lookup logic is that if a packet is not the initial fragment, and there is an L4 entry acting on the packet, the comparison will be made only on the L4 protocol field value rather than on the protocol and port values.
-This beaviour is governed by *l4_match_nonfirst_fragment* flag in the *acl_main*, and was needed to maintain the compatibility with the existing software switch implementation.
+This behavior is governed by *l4_match_nonfirst_fragment* flag in the *acl_main*, and is needed to maintain the compatibility with the existing software switch implementation.

 While for the sequential check in *single_acl_match_5tuple()*